davidfstr/dafoster.net/_posts/2013-07-13-error-handling.md

 [^bad-checked-example]: Java has a few annoying examples where unexpected exceptions were marked as checked, burdening all subsequent callers.
 In particular `Object.clone()` throws the checked `CloneNotSupportedException`, making it hard to use.
 And Java's reflection library throws the checked `IllegalAccessException` and `InvocationTargetException` whenever you try to `invoke()` a method, neither of which are expected errors.
 And `Thread.sleep()` throws the checked `InterruptedException`.
 Now `IOException`, thrown by all I/O functions, is legitimately a checked exception because it is an expected exception.

-[^cs-exception-hierarchy]: The C# exception heirarchy is illustrated in ["C# exception hierarchy"](http://book.javanb.com/From-Java-To-Csharp-A-Developers-Guide/0321136225_ch13lev1sec2.html).
+[^cs-exception-hierarchy]: The C# exception hierarchy is illustrated in ["C# exception hierarchy"](http://book.javanb.com/From-Java-To-Csharp-A-Developers-Guide/0321136225_ch13lev1sec2.html).

-[^python-exc-hierarchy]: The Python exception heirarchy is documented in ["Exception Hierarchy"](http://docs.python.org/2/library/exceptions.html#exception-hierarchy).
+[^python-exc-hierarchy]: The Python exception hierarchy is documented in ["Exception Hierarchy"](http://docs.python.org/2/library/exceptions.html#exception-hierarchy).

 <a id="guarantees-after-failure"></a>
 ## Guarantees after Failure